kehantan/labbook/docs/assays/antiviral.rst

 #.
 MOI you wanted to use

-    To make things easy, we usually just use MOI=1.
-We can also refer to published articles for the MOI they use.
-Some common MOI value used are 1, 0.25, 0.1.
+    Refer to published articles for the MOI we wanted to use for our experiments.

 #.
 Concentration of compound we wanted to test